The Fashionable Lounge: November 2013.

 The Grindstone: August 6, 2012

-“Meli Pennington, an editorial makeup artist and editor at Wild Beauty, told The Grindstone: “The answer is: no, no, no the scrunchie is for the gym, or the mall.
+“Meli Pennington, an editorial makeup artist and editor at Wild Beauty, told The Grindstone: “The answer is: no, no, no the scrunchie is it's cool for the gym, or the mall.
 It basically makes any grown woman look like a teenager, or as if she’s in her pajamas.”
 “So Is This Scrunchie Thing Like Actually Happening?”

 Kay Montano: July 12, 2012